Skip to main content

 Sheffield Children’s Hospital is one of only three paediatric hospitals in the UK to have a Changing Faces practitioner providing support for young people affected by disfigurement.
 Ahmina Akhtar is a qualified social worker who works alongside the hospital’s psychology service to support children, young people and their families who are living with conditions, marks...

 The Community Paediatrics and Neurodisability Service is based at the Ryegate Children’s Centre and Centenary House where we provide clinics and assessments.
-We see children with neurodevelopmental disorders and more than 5000 children come through our doors every year.
-Conditions we work with We see children with a range of conditions including cerebral palsy learning...
+Conditions we work with We see children with a range of conditions including cerebral palsy learning disabilities autism developmental co-ordination disorder ADHD ex-preterm infants Down’s syndrome Our team provides a range of services...

 Our Child Health team makes sure that each child in Sheffield has an active care record.
 They also support screening programmes, immunisation and Healthy Child Programme services.
 The Child Health team is responsible for recording a number of different areas: new birth registrations childhood vaccinations and immunisations teenage vaccinations and immunisations newborn blood spots infant...